#50|February 8, 2019|Mental Health

 • How can having regular ‘analog’ leisure activities help replace time spent digitally?

-• Does Cal have a smart phone and what did Steve Jobs originally envisage for the iphone?
+• Does Cal have a smartphone and what did Steve Jobs originally envisage for the iPhone?

 • Why are people reverting to listening to music again via CD or vinyl?